 These carrot patch brownies are perfect for Easter and spring in general!
 These brownies make for a rich, fudgy base with a chocolate frosting slathered on top!
-Sprinkle some crushed up Oreos on for the dirty and pipe the tops of carrots.
+Sprinkle some crushed up Oreos on for the dirt and pipe the tops of carrots.

 Carrot Patch Brownies

 These Easter brownies are perfect for anyone that needs to bring a dessert for the family holiday dinner.
 They’re quick to make and are just so cute that no one will want to pass them up.
 Plus, everyone loves brownies right?

 I was checking out my browned butter carrot cake blondies when it hit me that I haven’t posted a brownie recipe in a really, really long time for the blog.
 How could I neglect the poor brownie recipes?
 I do have big plans of making some brownies stuffed with Reese’s, but the seasonal recipes have crowded it out.

 They’ll come eventually.
 I hope and I bet you too!

 Yes!
 Make sure they’re cooled completely first.
 You can either freeze them as a slab of brownies or in single serving squares.
 Wrap them well and place them in a freezer bag.
 They’re good for about 3 months in the freezer.

 For these carrot patch brownies I would leave the frosting/oreos off until you have thawed them otherwise it’s likely you’ll have a mess.
 If its a must to frost them first, place them in a freezer-safe container where the frosting will freeze without being disturbed.
 Wrap them up after they’re frozen solid and store inthe container or in a freezer bag.